 We were limited to 2 weeks in Spain, so had to prioritize our itinerary.
-In a country as big as Spain, 2 weeks means you can’t see everything so we had to prioritize our itinerary.
+In a country as big as Spain, limited time means you can’t see everything so we had to prioritize.
+Below, we describe our 2 week Spain itinerary.

 Additional pictures are available in our Spain gallery (Click Here).